developer-friendly/blog/docs/posts/0011-fluxcd-advanced-topics.md

 This blog post will continue from where we left off and covers the advanced CRDs not included in the first post.

-Specifically, we will mainly cover the [Source Controller] and the [Notification Controller].
+Specifically, we will mainly cover the [Image Automation Controller] and the [Notification Controller] in this post.

 Using the provided CRDs by these operators, we will be able to achive the following inside our Kubernetes cluster: